 - Counseling Skills for Companioning the Mourner, The Fundamentals of Effective Grief Counseling, Alan D. Wolfelt, Ph.D., C.T.

 - Prerequisite*: Completion of the first three CORE classes: Grief Support Skills, Ethics and Boundaries, Legacies of Love , and completion of the Understanding Trauma and Post Traumatic Stress and The Role of Spirituality in the Helping Relationship classes.
 Individuals not enrolled in the certification program are welcome to take this class at any time (no prerequisites).

 - Instructor: Teresa Wagner, MS, Program Founder and Ruah Bull, Ph.D.

-- Who Should Attend: Anyone who wants to learn, refresh, build upon or master counseling skills to work at peak effectiveness with clients.
-For certification students who have already taken many of the classes in the program, parts of the content of this class will serve as an important reinforcement of key concepts and skills, along with a great deal of new information and a much deeper plunge into what effective and ethical counseling requires.
+- Who Should Attend: Anyone who wants to learn, refresh, build upon or master counseling skills to effectively and empathically support their clients.
+Particularly helpful for veterinary professionals, animal communicators and other animal care professionals who want to support others through pet loss.
+(For certification students who have already taken many of the classes in the program, parts of the content of this class will serve as an important reinforcement of key concepts and skills, along with a great deal of new information and a much deeper plunge into what effective and ethical counseling requires.)

 - Register: Click here to purchase (This link will automatically redirect you to the Animals in our Hearts web site for purchase.)